 Disadvantages of Cloud Computing

 - It can cost more.
-Even small per-user fees add up fast when you look at them over a 60 month period.
-What’s the 5 year cloud investment verse on-premise?
-We see some cloud costs 2-3 times the on-premise comparison.
+Even small per-user fees add up fast when you look at them over a 60-month period.
+What’s the five-year cloud investment versus on-premise?
+We see some clouds cost two to three times the on-premise comparison.

 - It can be less reliable.
-Just because your applications or files are offsite, that doesn’t mean it provides more reliability for your business.
+Just because your applications or files are offsite doesn’t mean it provides more reliability for your business.
 In a cloud solution, there are more pieces to the puzzle that all need to be working reliably, which means more points for failure and downtime.

-Did you know with the right IT partner, the advantages of cloud aren’t exclusive to the cloud?
-Your business can realize these advantages on premises too.
+Did you know with the right IT partner, the advantages of the cloud aren’t exclusive to it?
+Your business can realize these advantages on premises, too.

 Take a close look at your business needs before moving to the cloud (and don't be afraid to ask for help with that).
-A true IT partner can help you make the right informed decision for your business- whether that is cloud or on-premise.
+A true IT partner like Thriveon can help you make the right informed decision for your business, whether that is cloud or on-premise.